 On most cameras, the longest shutter speed you can specify is 30 seconds.

-If you’re shooting a longer exposure then 30 seconds, you will need to set your camera to BULB mode.
+If you’re shooting a long exposure then 30 seconds, you will need to set your camera to BULB mode.

 BULB mode allows you to keep the shutter open as long as you like – or until the battery runs out if you’re being really extreme!